How to file a stalking injunction in Florida

 3) or dismiss the injunction.

 The issuance of an injunction can have very serious consequences in many areas of life.
-Those who have injunctions on their records are often unable to secure certain employment opportunities in careers that require background checks and security clearances.
-More importantly, injunctions can have a direct effect on whether or not someone can see and be with their loved ones, namely their children.
+Those with injunctions on their records often cannot secure certain employment opportunities in careers that require background checks and security clearances.
+More importantly, injunctions can directly affect whether or not someone can see and be with their loved ones, namely their children.
 Injunctions truly are a powerful remedy and should be approached under the guidance of a qualified attorney.

-Having a qualified attorney involved may mean the difference between a dismissal of an injunction and an issuance of one.
+Having a qualified attorney involved may mean the difference between dismissing an injunction and issuing one.
 Even more than that – legal proceedings involving stalking are highly emotional and can cause confusion and uncertainty.
-An attorney, who has been involved in injunction proceedings before, can be a tremendously stabling force through offering objective advice from an experienced perspective.
+An attorney, who has been involved in injunction proceedings before, can be a tremendously stabling force by offering objective advice from an experienced perspective.
 It always helps to have someone there who has navigated through this process before.